• Beauty & Skincare

 Why Should You Care About the Mohs Scale?

 Knowing how gemstones rank on this scale helps you care for them in a way that prevents damage, but it won’t help you when it comes to gemstone chipping, because even diamonds chip and break.
-The Mohs Scale will help you make sure you don’t scratch your precious jewelry!
+The Mohs Scale will help you ensure you don’t scratch your precious jewelry!
 Here are some tips:

 • Jewelry Storage: Don’t store jewelry together with different Mohs ranks.
 For instance, sapphire scratches opal (and anything else rated below 9) and should not be stored in a location where the two can bump up against each other.